kappelmann/Isabelle-Set/README.md

 * Provide type-based automation for specifications and proofs...
 * ... based on an untyped formalism.
 * Provide a Mizar compatibility layer, to match Mizar's style of working.
-* Eventualy be able to check the Mizar Mathematical Library.
+* Eventually be able to check the Mizar Mathematical Library.

 ## Structure and Dependencies

 Directory `Isabelle/Mizar` contains the Isabelle/Mizar material, which mostly focuses on mimicking Mizar's style of working.
 It allows the porting of some articles of the Mizar Mathematical Library (in Directory `MML`).

 However, Mizar does not really abstract from the underlying set theory, which severely hinders automation, as it unfolds too many concepts.
 Therefore, we attempt to provide a clean start in session/directory `Isabelle_Set`.
 It contains a new development of Higher-Order Tarski Grothendieck Set Theory embedded in HOL.

 Ultimately, these developments should converge.